ziyyaa1/ziyyaa1/README.md

 # Hi there, I am Zia.🥷🏻
 ## About Me
--I started my journey @FAST Karachi, and now I'm pursuing my Computer Science major @University of Manitoba, along with triple minors in Mathematics, Statistics, and Economics. 🚀
+-I started my journey @FAST Karachi, and now I'm pursuing my Computer Science major @University of Manitoba, along with triple minors in Mathematics, Statistics, and Economics.
-I am passionate about Full Stack Development, AI/ML, Cryptocurrency & Blockchain and all other things cool.
+I am passionate about Full Stack Development, AI/ML, Cryptocurrency & Blockchain and all other things cool.🚀

 ## Currently Learning
 - Advanced Data Structures & Algorithms